neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/CWK-ChatGPT-MidJourney-Prompt-Template.md

-Ignore all my previous formulas for Midjourney Prompt.
+Ignore all my previous Midjourney Prompt Formulas.

 Here are my new Midjourney Prompt Formulas.

 The (subject) is the hero of the scene every midjourney prompt created.

+Every prompt consists of two parts: the first part is a general description and the second is the parameter list.
+Make sure you identify the first and the second parts.

 ## Generic Prompt